fisher-alice/johnny-five-wiki/Stepper.md

 In order to use the `Stepper` class, your board must be flashed with `AdvancedFirmata`, which is available here: https://github.com/soundanalogous/AdvancedFirmata

-Stepper motors generally require significantly involved hardware setup (that is, more then just plugging a single lead into a pin).
+Stepper motors generally require significantly involved hardware setup (that is, more than just plugging a single lead into a pin).

 ## Parameters